hep-gc/glint-service/README.md

 (3. is only necessary if you don't setup the environment variables before installation i.e. if you did not source the admin.rc file for the openstack installation you are registering glint for )

 3. Since glint is registered with openstack as a service, you will need openstack administrative access.
+This is because the installation uses keystone to add the glint service and register it's endpoint url.
+This makes glint searchable to other services looking for it.
+In this case glint-horizon will be searching for it!

    a. login to the openstack horizon interface as admin